 In addition the quality standard offers audience descriptors of what the quality standards mean for different audiences: service providers, health care professionals and public health and social care practitioners, commissioners and patients and service users.

 Quality Standard Advisory Committees (QSAC) develop the quality standards and are made up of commissioners, GPs and other primary care professionals, experts in quality measurement, public health and social care practitioners, local authority representatives, lay members, secondary care providers and patient safety experts.

 At the start of development, a topic overview is produced by NICE which describes key elements of the quality standard, such as the population and condition or services to be covered, and lists the key source guidance that will be used to underpin the quality statements.
 This is published on the NICE website for a two-week engagement exercise.
-Registered stakeholders are asked for written submissions identifying key areas for quality improvement, highlighting any national or routine indicators and performance measures not listed in the overview and providing examples of published information on current practice to support the identified areas for quality improvement.
+Registered stakeholders are asked for written submissions identifying key areas for quality improvement, including emergent areas of practice that may be considered to be developmental, highlighting any national or routine indicators and performance measures not listed in the overview and providing examples of published information on current practice to support the identified areas for quality improvement.
 This can include reports of variation in care or service provision, evaluations of compliance with source guidance or patient, carer or service user experience.
 Submissions are then presented to the Quality Standards Advisory Committee (QSAC) and help the committee prioritise the areas of quality improvement for which quality statements and measures should be developed.

 Consultation involves registered stakeholders making general comments on the draft quality standard during development.
 In order for your comments to be considered at topic overview engagement and consultation, please register as a stakeholder.

 All eligible comments received during consultation will be reviewed by the QSAC and the quality standard under consultation will be refined in line with the QSAC considerations.
 Please refer to the topics in development page for further information about consultation, including specific issues for consideration.